1984–1985 United Kingdom miners' strike: Breakaway union

-The Nottinghamshire NUM supported the strike, but most of its members continued to work and many considered the strike unconstitutional given their majority vote against a strike and absence of a ballot for a national strike.
+The Nottinghamshire NUM's executive supported the strike (albeit with pleas for picketing to be more respectful), but most of its members continued to work and many considered the strike unconstitutional given their majority vote against a regional strike and absence of a ballot for a national strike.
 As many working miners felt the NUM was not doing enough to protect them from intimidation from pickets, a demonstration was organised on May Day in Mansfield, in which the representative Ray Chadburn was shouted down, and fighting ensued between protesters for and against the strike.

 In NUM elections in summer 1984, members in Nottinghamshire voted out most of the leaders who had supported the strike, so that 27 of 31 newly elected were opposed to the strike.
 The Nottinghamshire NUM then opposed the strike openly and stopped payments to local strikers.
 The national NUM attempted to introduce "Rule 51", to discipline area leaders who were working against national policy.
 The action was nicknamed the "star chamber court" by working miners (in reference to the Star Chamber in English history).
 It was prevented by an injunction from the High Court.

 Working miners in Nottinghamshire and South Derbyshire set up a new union: the Union of Democratic Mineworkers (UDM).
 It attracted members from many isolated pits in England – including Agecroft and Parsonage in Lancashire, Chase Terrace and Trenton Workshops in Staffordshire, and Daw Mill in Warwickshire.

 Although most Leicestershire miners continued working, they voted to stay in the NUM.
 Unlike Nottinghamshire, the leadership in Leicestershire never attempted to enforce the strike, and an official, Jack Jones, had publicly criticised Scargill.
 At some pits in Nottinghamshire – Ollerton, Welbeck and Clipstone – roughly half the workforce stayed in the NUM.

 The TUC neither recognised nor condemned the new union.
 The UDM was eventually de facto recognised when the NCB included it in wage negotiations.
 MacGregor strongly encouraged the UDM.
 He announced that NUM membership was no longer a prerequisite for mineworkers' employment, ending the closed shop.